jundalisay/sp/content/en/research/schopenhauer/world/chapter-55.md

 ---
 heading: Chapter 55
-title: "What is Genius?"
+title: "Free will"
 date: 2025-09-20
-description: ""
+description: "Free will is from will being the thing-in-itself, the content of all phenomena. "
 weight: 170
 icon: Schopenhauer
 writer: